aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Operations/creating-files-and-reports/_index.md

 ---
-title: "Create Excel Files and Build Excel Reports"
+title: "Create Excel Files & Build SmartMarker Reports – Aspose.Cells Cloud API"
 second_title: "Document"
 type: docs
 url: /creating-files-and-reports/
 aliases: [/workbook/create/]
 linktitle: "Create Excel and Report"
-keywords: "Aspose.Cells Cloud, create Excel workbook, Excel report, SmartMarker, template Excel, API"
+keywords: "Aspose.Cells Cloud API, create Excel file, Excel report, SmartMarker, workbook template, REST API"
-description: "Learn to create empty Excel workbooks, generate files from templates, and build SmartMarker‑driven reports using Aspose.Cells Cloud API – with step‑by‑step code samples and best‑practice tips."
+description: "Learn how to create empty Excel workbooks, generate files from templates, and build SmartMarker‑driven reports with Aspose.Cells Cloud API 3.0, including step‑by‑step code samples and best‑practice tips."
 weight: 10
 ---

 Using the Aspose.Cells Cloud API, you can effortlessly create new Excel workbooks and generate workbooks from template files.
-It also supports creating advanced Excel reports with the SmartMarker feature, which can handle a variety of data‑processing and reporting needs.
+The Aspose.Cells Cloud API also supports creating advanced Excel reports with the SmartMarker feature, which can handle a variety of data‑processing and reporting needs.

 ## Create an Excel file and build a report